-SMU DataArts Required Documents
+SMU DataArts Required Reporting

-Support for Organizations, Categories 1, 2, 3, and Festivals applicants must complete a Cultural Data Profile (CDP) for the fiscal year ending in 2023.
-While only one CDP is required, the platform will share with HAA three years of data, if available.
+Support for Organizations: Categories 1, 2, 3, and Festival applicants must complete a Cultural Data Profile (CDP) for the fiscal year ending in 2024.
+While only one CDP is required, the platform will share with HAA up to three years of data, if available.

 SMU DataArts uniformly collects data about arts organizations' finances and programs.
 This uniformity allows for useful data analysis about the field-locally and nationally.
 The Cultural Data Profile (CDP) is the platform's flagship service.
 It enables organizations to view trends in its history and benchmark against peers through reliable and comprehensive data on the arts in Houston.

 To learn more about SMU DataArts and to get familiar with the SMU DataArts platform, you can watch this orientation video.
 You can also sign up for a free live orientation webinar on the SMU DataArts calendar.

-- The CDP must be in "complete" status, meaning that it has cleared the system error check.
-The error check compares the information you have entered across the entire CDP and ensures that your financial and non-financial information is consistent across all sections.
-If you receive an error, it must be addressed for the survey to be marked complete.
-You may address the errors as you enter data, or wait until the end of your data-entry process and click on the "Check and Complete" button in the upper right corner of the screen.
-This will generate a complete list of errors so that you may address them all at once.
-If an error occurs that you believe is not applicable to your organization, please call the Support Center at 877-707-3282. - If the organization's primary mission is not arts- or culture-centric, the organization will only enter data for the arts and cultural project and will classify themselves as an entity under a parent organization.
+- The CDP must be in "Complete" status, meaning that it has cleared the system error check.
+The error check compares the financial and non-financial data you entered across the entire CDP to ensure consistency across sections.
+If you receive an error, it must be addressed for the survey to be marked complete. - You may either address errors as you enter data, or wait until the end of your data-entry process and click on the "Check and Complete" button in the upper right corner of the screen.
+This will generate a complete list of errors you may address all at once.
+If an error occurs that you believe is not applicable to your organization, please call the SMU Support Center at 877-707-3282. - If your organization's primary mission is not arts- or culture-centric, you will only enter data for the arts and cultural project and classify it as an entity under a parent organization.
 This rule applies to organizations such as senior centers, community development corporations, human services organizations, and others.
-If you are not sure if your organization is an entity under a parent organization, you can find out more from this SMU DataArts knowledge base article. - The data you entered into the CDP is also used in the assessment of review criteria for Support for Organizations applicants.
+If you are not sure if your organization is an entity under a parent organization, you can find out more from this SMU DataArts knowledge base article.

-City-funded grant awards are calculated by an organization's operating expenses, less in-kind expenses;

-therefore, it is essential that you enter in-kind expenses correctly.
-You can refer to this SMU DataArts knowledge base article: What are in-kind contributions, and how do I record them in the Data Profile?
-Additionally, SMU DataArts offers a free short webinar: Revenue, Part 1: Demystifying Earned, Contributed, In-Kind, and Non-operating Revenue.
+- CDP data is also used in Support for Organizations (SO) review criteria.
+SO grant amounts are calculated based on organization operating expenses, less in-kind; therefore, it is essential you enter in-kind expenses correctly.
+Refer to this knowledge base article: What are in-kind contributions, and how do I record them in the Data Profile?
+SMU DataArts also offers a free, short webinar: Revenue, Part 1: Demystifying Earned, Contributed, In-Kind, and Non-operating Revenue.